robin-pham/mad/README.md

 - Changed UI so the alternatives are upfront, more immediate and relatively bigger.
 Intuitively that should be the focus, not the typing to unlock/go to the website.
 - Learned a bit more jquery syntax.
 It's much nicer for manipulating html elements =D.
 - The more positive focused thoughts seem better for now...
 Blind optimism doesn't seem appropriate here though.

+v0.1.0.5 02/04/2015
+- Fought around with AJAX functions.
+They're whack.
+Was too stubborn on trying to find a way to return a value from an async call.
+In the end, I should not fight with callback functions, just use em and reorganize my code so it's not like how you normally code in Java/C++,
+- Moving on to user customization now.
+Lots of things to consider.
+Should I use angular for 1-pagey-ness functionality?
+Tough questions.
+I think I'll try.